sourmash-bio/sourmash/doc/more-info.md

 ## Interoperability with mash

-The default sketches computed by sourmash and mash are comparable, but we are still [working on ways to convert the file formats][11]
+The hashing functions used by sourmash and mash are the same, but we are still [working on ways to convert the file formats][11].
+Please keep an eye on `sourmash signature import` and `sourmash signature export`!

 ## Developing sourmash